Wyndham Park Nursery School

 - Once the “grace period” has lapsed, the parent may be entitled to the universal 15 hours entitlement.

 Our main intake is in September.
-To apply for a place parent/carers need to return an application form on or before the closing date which is the last day of February.
+To apply for a place parent/carers need to return an application form as soon as possible (preferably by the end of June to give us time to process all the applications before the start of the new academic year).
 Application forms can be collected from the school office, downloaded from the school website or we can post them out on request.

 Session timings and options will be reviewed each year to reflect the needs of our community.
 Details of options available will be published on our website or can be gained through contacting the school directly.